How To Remove Manganese From Water: Treatments, Removal, And More

-What is manganese, and why do we need to remove it from water?
+What is manganese, and why must we remove it from water?

 Manganese is a metallic element that is found in water and soil.
 It is an essential nutrient for human health, but too much manganese can cause adverse health effects.
 Symptoms of manganese toxicity include neurological problems, muscle weakness, and difficulties with coordination.